Quantum circuits

 Here we have used the fact that as well as the fact that the inner product of tensor products is the product of the inner products:

-Finally, taking the inner product of the vectors and in terms of the left-hand side of the equations must result in the same zero value, and so
+Finally, taking the inner product of the vectors on the left-hand sides of the equations and must result in the same zero value that we've already calculated, so

-We have concluded what we wanted, which is that and are orthogonal:
+We have therefore concluded what we wanted, which is that and are orthogonal:

-It is possible, by the way, to perfectly discriminate any two states that are orthogonal.
+It is possible, by the way, to perfectly discriminate any two states that are orthogonal, which is the converse to the statement we just proved.
 Suppose that the two states to be discriminated are and where We can then perfectly discriminate these states by performing the projective measurement described by these matrices, for instance:

 For the state the first outcome is always obtained: